Murder trial shown footage of shot being fired which killed Lyra McKee

 Violence had flared in Derry on the evening Ms McKee was killed after police entered the Creggan area to conduct searches.

-The no-jury trial was shown video footage from a PSNI evidence-gathering vehicle on the night Ms McKee was killed in Fanad Drive after police had been attacked with petrol bombs.
+The no-jury trial was shown video footage from a PSNI evidence-gathering vehicle in Fanad Drive on the night Ms McKee after police had been attacked with petrol bombs.

-Prosecuting barrister David McDowell KC told the court that the footage showed four shots being fired.
+Prosecuting barrister David McDowell told the court that Ms McKee can be seen watching the disorder in the footage.

-He then said screaming was heard from the other side of the street, indicating that Ms McKee had been shot.

-Ms McKee was removed from the scene in a PSNI Land Rover but died of her injuries.
+He said: “Just before 2303 hours, cheering can be heard which causes the camera to pan back to the corner of the crossroads.